 Several tax authorities worldwide have recently enacted tax laws with the objective of taxing the digital economy.
-Tanzania has followed the trend by proposing to introduce Digital Services Tax.
-The budget speech by the Minister for Finance and Planning for 2022/2023 indicates that the VAT Act will also be amended without imposing obligation under the Income Tax Act.
+Tanzania has followed the trend by introducing Digital Services Tax.

 Overview of the Digital Services Taxes

-Digital Services Tax is proposed to be charged at 2% on the turnover of the non-resident digital services providers.
-The proposed tax shall be effective from 1 July, 2022.
-As per the Minister, the objective is to keep pace with rapid growth in the digital economy, increase government revenue and ensure equity.
+Digital Services Tax is charged at 2% of gross payment to a non-resident person who receives payment with a source in the United Republic of Tanzania from an individual.
+Digital Services Tax is effective from 1 July, 2022.
+As per the Minister of Finance and Planning, the objective is to keep pace with rapid growth in the digital economy, increase government revenue and ensure equity.